rauc/rauc/docs/using.rst

 -----------------

-For debugging purposes and for scripts maybe it can be helpful to gain an overview over the current system as rauc sees it.
+For debugging purposes and for scripts maybe it can be helpful to gain an overview over the current system as RAUC sees it.
 The `status` command allows
 this:

 .. code-block:: sh

   rauc status [--output-format=<format>]

-You can choose the output style of rauc status depending on your needs.
+You can choose the output style of RAUC status depending on your needs.
 By default it will print a human readable representation of your system.
 Alternatively you can obtain a shell-parsable description, or a JSON representation of the system status.